Bundala: Early history

-The village can trace its establishment from around 1516 when it was built by two Sikh brothers, Bahhar and Chahar as a small pind.
+The village can trace its establishment from around 1516 when it was built by two Bassi Jatt brothers, Bahhar and Chahar as a small Pind, they had 5 sons and they founded and named 5 Pattis of the village after their own names which are Patti Badal, Patti Niyewal, Patti Jodha, Patti sarja and Patti Surjia.

-Bundala later became a part of the Ahluwalia Misl led by Sultan ul Quam Nawab Jassa Singh Ahluwalia as Misaldar during the Sikh Misl from 1716–1799.
+Bundala later became a part of the Dallewalia Misl led by Sardar Tara Singh Ghaiba as Misaldar during the Sikh Misl era he controlled whole Manjki, Dhak, Rakkar, Sirowal, areas of Malwa and till the Kandi.

 Colonial Era

 Bundala gained the title of Inqalabian Pind (Punjabi: ੲਿਨਕ਼ਲਾਬੀਆਂ ਪਿੰਡ) meaning village of revolutionaries which was attainted by the village following the daredevilry of Harkishan Singh Surjeet who was an Indian nationalist.
 During his early teens he became politically active in the Indian national liberation movement joining Bhagat Singh’s Naujawan Bharat Sabha movement in 1930 and on the anniversary of the martyrdom of Bhagat Singh, some of his followers had decided to pull down the British colonial flag that was flying above Hoshiarpur court and hoist the Indian tiranga.
 But when these people didn't turn up, 16 year old Surjeet himself hoisted the Indian flag at the court in Hoshiarpur, for which he was arrested and detained in a reformatory school for juvenile offenders in Delhi.
 When produced In court before the British magistrate and asked for his name he stated his name as London Tod Singh (ਲੰਡਨ ਤੋੜ ਸਿੰਘ) meaning 'one who smashes London'.